Kikira7258/password_management_system/notes.md

 # Make images corresspond to company images on listing and notes

-# login and registration validation validation

-# double password for registration

-# file upload

-# Add delete button for mobile view

-# add view password on useer profile

 # Add session timed out

-# logged in notification?

-# Password change

-# Oauth for Google and Gmail
+# Oauth for Google and Facebook

 # forgot password sent to email